 When the ignition switch is turned to the "ON" position, the SRS airbag system warning light will come on for about six seconds and go out.
-This shows the SRS airbag system is in normal operation.
+This shows the SRS airbag and SRS side airbag (if equipped) and seatbelt pretensioners are in normal operation.

-If this light comes on while driving or remains illuminated even after a lapse of about 6 seconds from when the ignition key has been turned on, it may indicate that the SRS airbag system is not working properly.
+If this light comes on while driving or remains illuminated even after a period of about 6 seconds from when the ignition has been turned on, it may indicate that the SRS airbag system or SRS side airbag system (if equipped) or seatbelt pretensioner system is not working properly.
 Contact your nearest SUBARU dealer immediately.

-■ CHECK ENGINE warning light/ Malfunction indicator lamp
+CHECK ENGINE warning light/ Malfunction indicator lamp